MatthewGow/python-code-challenge/README.md

 - The script should include logging for any important information, it's up to you to determine how much and what information to log.

-- This script should be written as a class so that other scripts can involk lookups.

 - It is up to you if you want to enforce case sensitvity in your lookups.

 ### BONUS CHALLENGE